Three Causes Of Birth Injuries

 If we believe you have a potential claim, we will obtain the medical records of your child’s birth and arrange for a medical specialist to review them.
 If he or she determines that medical malpractice caused or contributed to your child’s birth injury, we will pursue financial compensation on your behalf.
 It costs you nothing to learn if we can help.

-From offices in downtown Philadelphia, we represent victims of serious surgical errors throughout Pennsylvania and New Jersey.
+From offices in downtown Philadelphia, we represent birth injury victims and their families throughout Pennsylvania and New Jersey.